fgx228/forza-wheel-leds-g923-fix/README.md

   <img src="images/gui.png" width="800">
 </p>

-This repository contains a fixed version...

-This repository contains a fixed version...

-This repository contains a fixed version...

 This repository contains a fixed version of **forza-wheel-leds** for the Logitech G923 PlayStation/PC edition.

 ## What's fixed?